anirudhs123/Music-Instrument-Classification/README.md

    <img src="../gh-pages/assets/images/gesture_sample.jpg" width=400 height=300>
 </p>

+This Music instrument classification models can be used in building Content Based Recommender Systems, in Genre Identification tasks and can be extended to provide solutions for similar problems in other domains, for example in anomaly detection for mechanical systems.
 ## Key Contributions

 1. We make use of CutMix Algorithm on the Mel Spectrograms to augment input data and add robustness to the model.